AndreaTribotti/project/README.md

 ---

 ## 🚀 How to Run
-You can run the full analysis directly in your browser using Google Colab.
-No installation required.

 You can run the full analysis directly in your browser using Google Colab — no installation required.

 ⚠️ Important: The notebook does NOT train the models by default.